Zuid-Beveland: The eighteenth and nineteenth centuries

 During most of this period the economy of the Netherlands slowed or contracted, with the exception of the agricultural sector.
 However, the region benefited from advances in transportation, connected in 1868 to Roosendaal by railroad with the inauguration of the Zeeland Line (la Zeeuwse Lijn: la «Ligne zélandaise»), the Roosendaal–Vlissingen railway.
 In 1850 work began on the Zuid-Beveland Canal which linked the Western Scheldt and the Eastern Scheldt across a narrow neck of land in the east of the province.

 The construction in 1871 of the Sloedam, topped off with a roadway and a railway track, across the old Sloe Channel, connected Zuid-Beveland with Walcheren.

 World War II

 On 16 May 1940, heavy fighting occurred near Kapelle between German and French motorised troops, who came to the rescue of the Dutch.
 The next day 65 French soldiers were buried by the local people.

 After World War II every French soldier who was killed in the Netherlands during the war was brought to Kapelle.
-On 16 May 1950, the military cemetery on the edge of town was officially opened.
-217 French soldiers, 20 Moroccan soldiers in French service and 1 Belgian soldier were buried there.
+On 16 May 1950, the military cemetery on the edge of town was officially opened, with 217 French soldiers and 20 Moroccan soldiers in French service buried there; one Belgian soldier was also buried in the cemetery.

 The area was liberated by British and Canadians during the Battle of the Scheldt in November 1944.